JamesKEbert/advent-of-code/README.md

 I also learned a little bit more intuitive usage of when functions should take a reference or consume a parameter (which felt nice).
 I also learned about .source() on errors, which will be nice on another project I'm working on.

 Hopefully the next days are a bit easier and I can catch up 😅

+### Day 7

+This was surprisingly easy!
+I hate recurision 100% still though.
+But was easy though.